 At times, a baby might end up pooping meconium in the womb, causing it to be contaminated and put the baby at the risk of inhaling it.
 A quick caesarean is necessary to protect the child.

 10. Changing Positions

 The baby does not stick to one position during birth and keeps moving around constantly.
-If this is the case, then a doctor may suggest a delivery.
+A doctor may suggest a delivery in cases of polyhydramnios.

 11. Non-Ideal Positions